AmarSaini2/SYSC3303Project/README.md

 # Firefighting Drone Swarm

 ## Project Overview
 This project focuses on developing a firefighting drone swarm control system that can detect and respond to fire incidents in different zones.
-It involves simulating drones that receive fire alerts, travel to affected areas, and extinguish fires using water or foam.
+It involves simulating drones that receive fire alerts, travel to affected areas, extinguish fires using water or foam, and handle any faults that may occur effectively.
 The system is designed to coordinate multiple drones efficiently using a central scheduler, ensuring timely responses to fire emergencies.

 There are three main components of project:
 1. **Scheduler** (central controller)